Moo-Ack-Productions/MCprep/README.md

 - **Step 0:** By default this is already done for you; make sure the mob spawner path is a directory with valid blend files setup for linking (addon preferences > MCprep).
 When installed, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above.
 This rigs are place in the addon's local directory provided by blender and will not be placed anywhere else on the user's machine.
 - **Step 1:** Either press the "mob spawner" button in the MCprep panel, or go to the shift-a menu: armature > mob spawner > [mob name] to instantly append or link in a rig.
 - **Step 2:** Check the redo last menu for additional settings, such as relocation of the rig, library linking, and even changing which rig to spawn.
 These are the following options:
-  - mcmob_type: Change the mob spawned, e.g. from a creeper to a wolf
   - Relocation: Change where the spawned rig appears.
     - Cursor (default): Place the rig at the cursor's location
     - Origin: Move the rig to the origin